BIM September 24, 2025

 • Users that are potentially interested in the solution should use one of these options to contact Revizto directly.

-My personal opinion on Revizto:
+My personal opinion on Revizto

 Revizto manages to successfully cover another important aspect of BIM solutions such as Revit: the “seamless collaboration” part.
-It is a marvelous issue tracking and clash detection solution with a strong emphasis on cooperation between project participants.
+It is a well-regarded issue tracking and clash detection solution with a strong emphasis on cooperation between project participants.
 It also offers a number of unusual features, as well, such as the ability to perform VR walkthroughs of 3D CAD models.
 There may be some bias involved here, but I do believe that Revizto is one of the best collaboration solutions on the market.
 Of course, it is not as versatile and feature-rich as something like Revit, but it has its own niche and manages to do its job at a level that is more than satisfactory.

 microstation landing page

-DGN is a file format widely used by AEC firms, global transportation agencies, and many other design-related companies, and all of these companies can work with Microstation with little to no effort.
+DGN is a file format widely used by AEC firms, global transportation agencies, and many other design-related companies, and all of these companies works with Microstation with little to no effort.
 This kind of standardization allows CAD software to avoid the errors that are fairly common when project drawings must be converted from another popular format (such as DWG) into the DGN format.

 Customer ratings: